KISS Systems

 Benefits of the KISS III System

-Understandably, this system is considered to be the best of all the KISS systems as it gives players the highest chances of gaining advantage over the casino and winning.
-Its betting correlation or in other words, its efficiency at giving players an edge over the casino, is 0.98.
-This is an indicator on itself that this version has everything needed in order to compete with the rest high-class card counting systems.
-Thanks to it, players have the chance to adjust their bets accordingly and prevent themselves from losing money and at the same time, take advantage of the situations when they are in a favourable position.
+Understandably, this system is considered the best of all the KISS variants, as it gives players the greatest chance of gaining an advantage over the casino and winning.
+Its betting correlation, in other words its efficiency at giving players an edge over the casino, is 0.98.
+This alone indicates that the version has everything needed to compete with other high-class card counting systems.
+Thanks to this, players can adjust their bets accordingly, minimise losses and, at the same time, take advantage of situations in which they are in a favourable position.

 Conclusion

-KISS systems are impressive due to the fact that they manage to provide players with a plan which is both efficient and simple.
-Not many card counting systems are able to achieve this spectacular combination because most of them need to be very complicated in order to be accurate.
-KISS II along with KISS III systems are easy to grasp and therefore, applied when needed.
-This is the reason why they are suitable for beginners who want to improve their performance at the table.
-However, even though they are significantly simplified players need to bear in mind that they still require a lot of practice and efforts if they want to make them work.
+The KISS systems are impressive because they provide players with a plan that is both efficient and simple.
+Not many card-counting systems achieve this remarkable combination, as most need to be very complicated in order to be accurate.
+KISS II and KISS III are easy to grasp and can therefore be applied whenever needed.
+For this reason, they are suitable for beginners who want to improve their performance at the table.
+However, even though they are significantly simplified, players need to bear in mind that they still require a great deal of practice and effort if they want to make them work.